-Known for its crystal-clear waters and fine, white sandy beaches, the British Virgin Islands are a popular yachting and water sports destination that attract more than its fair share of tourists.
+Known for its crystal-clear waters and fine, white sandy beaches, the British Virgin Islands are a popular yachting, and water sports destination that attract more than its fair share of tourists.
+Sailing in the British Virgin Islands is also a must.
 So without further ado, let’s take a closer look at this tropical paradise, which might be what’s missing from your bucket list.

 HOW TO GET AROUND